plusmaa/AutoPrepender/README.md

 4. Run the script with the command ./Create Prepend from List.sh input.txt, where input.txt is your file with the parameter names.

 The script will generate a JSON structure that you can paste into Max MSP.
 After pasting, you can select all prepend objects and distribute them vertically.
+Now just create an receive object with the same name as the send object and connect it to your vst~.

 ![Screenshot after pasting and distributing](screen.png)